charmed-kubernetes/kubernetes-docs/pages/k8s/cni-kube-ovn.md

 [Kube-OVN][kube-ovn-documentation] is a CNI implementation based on OVN that provides a rich set of networking features for advanced enterprise applications.
-A list of features can be seen in the
-[Kube-OVN GitHub repository][kube-ovn-github].
+For a list of features, see the [Kube-OVN GitHub repository][kube-ovn-github].

 ## Deploying Charmed Kubernetes with Kube-OVN